Array.BinarySearch(Of T) Method (T(), Int32, Int32, T, IComparer(Of T))

 If comparer is null, the comparison is done using the IComparable(Of T) generic interface implementation provided for type T. The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable(Of T) implementation; otherwise, the result might be incorrect.

 Duplicate elements are allowed.
 If the Array contains more than one element equal to value, the method returns the index of only one of the occurrences, and not necessarily the first one.

-Nothing can always be compared with any other reference type; therefore, comparisons with Nothing do not generate an exception when using IComparable(Of T).
+null can always be compared with any other reference type; therefore, comparisons with null do not generate an exception when using IComparable(Of T).

-For every element tested, value is passed to the appropriate IComparable(Of T) implementation, even if value is Nothing.
-That is, the IComparable(Of T) implementation determines how a given element compares to Nothing.
+For every element tested, value is passed to the appropriate IComparable(Of T) implementation, even if value is null.
+That is, the IComparable(Of T) implementation determines how a given element compares to null.